EfranH25/Tableau-Projects/README.md

 This Repo contains my work in Tableau.

-The Tableau Funcitons folder contains Tableau workbooks displaying various beginner, intermediate, and advanced tableau functions I have created.
+The Tableau Funcitons folder contains Tableau workbooks displaying various basic, intermediate, and advanced tableau functions I have created.